bglynch/planning-finder/README.md

             - Boundaries for County councils are shown by a strong black line.
             - County councils which are not yet added to the web app are shown with a transparent black fill.
         -   ##### Zoom and Extents
-            - The zoom and extents have been restricted to the greater Dublin Area to prevent the user from moving beyond.
+            - The zoom and extents have been restricted to the greater Dublin Area to prevent the user from moving beyond this territory.
+For the purpose of this project, the app focuses on the Dublin area only.

 -   ### Wireframes